About Us

 Frequently Asked Questions

 The Consumer Protection Act 2075 (2018) is Nepal's primary law for safeguarding consumer rights.
-It replaced the earlier Act of 2054 and consists of 10 chapters and 55 sections covering consumer rights, prohibited business practices, complaint mechanisms, compensation, and penalties for violations.
+It replaced the earlier Act of 2054 (1998) and covers consumer rights under Section 3, prohibited business practices, complaint mechanisms under Section 36, and penalties under Sections 39 and 40.

-Under Section 4 of the Consumer Protection Act 2075, every consumer in Nepal has six rights: the right to safety, the right to information, the right to choose, the right to be heard, the right to compensation, and the right to consumer education.
+Section 3 of the Consumer Protection Act 2075 guarantees nine rights: right to easy access, right to choose, right to information, right to product composition details, right to safety, right to legal protection, right to compensation, right to be heard, and right to consumer education.

 Yes.
-Consumer Courts are established at the district level under Section 36 of the Consumer Protection Act 2075 and are presided over by the Chief District Officer.
-Appeals from the Consumer Court go to the High Court within 35 days of the decision.
+A Consumer Court is established under Section 41 of the Consumer Protection Act 2075, presided over by a District Judge with two Deputy Secretaries.
+Appeals go to the High Court within 30 days under Section 45.

 You can receive a full or partial refund, free replacement or repair of defective goods, compensation for financial losses, and reimbursement of medical expenses if the product caused physical harm.
-The Consumer Court determines the appropriate compensation based on the evidence presented.
+The Consumer Court determines compensation based on evidence.

-No, you do not legally need a lawyer to file a consumer complaint.
-The process is designed to be accessible to ordinary consumers.
-However, for complex cases involving significant financial loss or injury, legal representation is advisable to strengthen your case and navigate the hearing process.
+No. The complaint process under Section 36 is designed to be accessible to ordinary consumers without legal representation.
+However, for complex cases involving significant financial loss or injury, hiring a lawyer strengthens your case during hearings.

 Yes.
 The Consumer Protection Act 2075 applies to all goods and services sold within Nepal, including online transactions.
-If you were defrauded through an online purchase, you can file a consumer complaint and may also pursue action under the Electronic Transactions Act.
+If defrauded online, you can file a consumer complaint and may also pursue action under the Electronic Transactions Act.

 The Department of Commerce, Supplies and Consumer Protection under the Ministry of Industry, Commerce and Supplies is the primary enforcement body.
-At the local level, municipality and rural municipality consumer protection committees also handle complaints and inspections.
+The Central Market Monitoring Committee and Inspection Officers also handle complaints under Section 36.

-Under Section 32 of the Consumer Protection Act 2075, the authority must investigate and decide on a consumer complaint within 60 days of receiving it.
-Appeals to the High Court may take additional months depending on the court's caseload and complexity of the dispute.
+The authority must issue a decision within 90 days of receiving the complaint.
+Appeals to the High Court under Section 45 may take additional months depending on the court's caseload.

 Yes.
 Either spouse or both spouses can file a consumer complaint for goods or services purchased for household use.
-The Consumer Protection Act 2075 recognizes any user of the product or service as a consumer, not just the person who made the purchase.
+The Act recognizes any user of the product or service as a consumer under Section 2(d), not just the purchaser.

 Court Marriage in Nepal Pvt.
 Ltd. is Nepal's first registered law firm for court marriage services.
 Since 2016, our Nepal Bar Council-registered advocates have helped 2,000+ couples from 50+ countries with marriage registration, document preparation, and legal consultation.
 Whether you are a Nepali citizen or a foreign national, contact us today for confidential legal assistance.